TheMagicianDev/vsc-clean-output-log/README.md

 - Have `chokidar` listen and track the logs files (optimized).
 - For any log change clear and transform the file.
 - I did that successfully.
 In a proof of concept where i validated everything.
 (Early Last year + (2022)).
 This time i fully optimized everything.
 And integrate it in this vscode extension.
+Enjoy it.

 ### I believe Output channel should support ansi colors by default.
 Or at least with customization (configuration)

 - I don't know why this wasn't implemented.
 And for so long.
+- Or an api that allow us to modify existing default channels
 - Many people does need it.
 - You can for the time being.
 Do with this extension.
 Until one day.
   - This extension can still serve some people in other cases.
-Where custom transformers other than the one cleaning `ansi colors codes` are needed.
+Where custom transformers other than the one cleaning `ansi colors codes`, are needed.

 ## ✨🔥 👉 How to use 👈 🔥✨